The keto flu is almost a necessary evil, to enter the gates of ketosis. The keto flu is your body’s natural way of reacting to the lack of carbs.

-Our bodies and brain are perfectly happy with carbs and have adapted to through hormonal and metabolic processes, which normally run in the background.
+Our bodies and brain are perfectly happy with carbs and have adapted to them through hormonal and metabolic processes, which normally run in the background.

 Try to think positive and keep believing your body will adapt.
-Symptoms will go away, most importantly just stay psychologically strong.
+Symptoms will go away, and most importantly just stay psychologically strong.

 Switching fuel sources will likely be a drastic shock for your body, at first.
-In a nutshell, keto flu is a name for a set of symptoms, what you will experience, on the way to ketosis.
+In a nutshell, keto flu is a name for a set of symptoms, that you will experience, on the way to ketosis.